xebia/xebicon-2013__cc-in-aa/README.md

 Apps][1] talk I gave at XebiCon 2013.
 It demonstrates why I recommend using a custom `ViewGroup` for your `ListView`'s child views.

-The app itself is a simple contacts list.
+The app itself is a simple contacts list ([Screenshot][screenshot]).
 It's implemented as a `ListView` with a single kind of child view.
 There's a little bit of conditional logic in the presentation of the list items:

 * The email and street address fields are not shown if they have no data.
 * If there's no name in the `Contact` record, the email address is shown in the